Chapter 438 — Laboratories; Anatomical Material

 (3) Intentionally falsified any report.

-(4) Referred a specimen for examination to a nonlicensed or an unlicensed clinical laboratory in this state unless the laboratory is exempt from the application of ORS 438.010 to 438.510.
+(4) Referred a specimen for examination to an uncertified clinical laboratory in this state unless the laboratory is exempt from the application of ORS 438.010 to 438.450.

-(5) Misrepresented the scope of laboratory service offered by the clinical laboratory or the clinical laboratory specialties authorized by the license.
+(5) Misrepresented the scope of laboratory service offered by the clinical laboratory or authorized by the certificate.

 (6) Rendered a report on clinical laboratory work actually performed in another clinical laboratory without designating the name and address of the clinical laboratory in which the test was performed.